 And not just leftovers – bits and pieces of that other-worldly extravaganza you created just days ago.
 If you’re like me, you have that Jewish cook’s syndrome -- making too much food, even when you know there’s more than enough to feed an army plus a marching band and a gaggle of surprise guests.
 So now you’re stuck with too much chicken to throw out, and not enough for a family meal.
 You can’t just get rid of it, even if you can’t bear to look at it another second: Hubby is always reminding me of the mitzvah of baal tashcit (a Torah injunction not to waste food), in addition to the common sense that tells you the same thing.
 So that chickie is going to be served, but how?

 You need to be inventive now, a master of disguise -- so they won’t know they’re eating the same stuff you just cleared off the table.
 Have no fear.
 Jamie is here to provide you with culinary slight-of-hand.

 Let’s say you followed my Sukkot recipe guides (and if you didn’t, I forgive you).
 You probably have some delicious leftover beef from the Brisket in Wine Sauce, shredded cabbage from the Sweet Carrot Salad, dill from my Chilled Salmon, and soup chicken from my Classic Chicken Soup.
 And I’m also assuming that at least you have some other leftover chicken hiding somewhere in your fridge or freezer.

-All of these ingredients can be used in the following NEW Quick & Kosher Exclusive Kosher.com recipes (I can’t say that enough!).
+All of these ingredients can be used in the following recipes.
 They look so appetizing and taste so great, your family will think that you’re cooking everything from scratch!

 The Great Leftover Challenge